 • This move is sponsored by: Increase the die size of any supply

 • HYPE TRAIN: When you inflict stress, gain a dX asset.
 Asset loses one die size each turn.
-Expires when reduced beyond d4 or when you fail to inflict stress on your turn
+Expires when reduced beyond d4 or when you fail to inflict stress on your turn.
+You must attack every turn you have a HYPE TRAIN asset

-• Use Every Advantage: Increase the die size of a scene asset
+• From the top rope: Increase the die size of a scene asset when using it in an attack

-• Signature Finish: gain a bonus dX against enemy with stress die above dX or minion rated below dX
+• Signature Finish: gain a bonus dX when attacking an enemy rated below dX

 • The Acrobat: Use expert mobility and dexterity to overwhelm your opponents